 The benefits of online marketing are of no argument.
 This event tackled the importance of your business’s presence online.

 The speaker, Martyn Brown, discussed the key elements to the success of your business online.
-He claims that any business, no matter the size, should work on their online brand, and he has provided the essential tips necessary to ensure your success.
+He claims that any business, no matter the size, should work on its online brand, and he has provided the essential tips necessary to ensure your success.

 Decades of Innovation and Entrepreneurship